 What’s next

-• Future hearings may be scheduled to further investigate the relationship between government and social media censorship.
+• Further investigations into the relationship between government agencies and social media platforms are anticipated.